Hot tubs offer a unique blend of relaxation, comfort, and luxury, transforming any space into a personal retreat.

 Filter Maintenance: Clean your hot tub’s filters every 2-4 weeks using a filter cleaner solution or by rinsing them thoroughly with a garden hose.
 This removes debris and maintains efficient filtration.

-Filter Replacement: Replace your hot tub filters annually or as recommended by the manufacturer to ensure optimal performance and water quality.
+Filter Replacement: To ensure optimal performance and water quality, replace your hot tub filters annually or as recommended by the manufacturer.

 Draining and Refilling the Hot Tub

-Draining and Refilling: It’s recommended to drain and refill your hot tub every 3-4 months to remove dissolved solids and contaminants that can’t be filtered out.
+Draining and Refilling: It’s recommended that you drain and refill your hot tub every 3-4 months to remove dissolved solids and contaminants that cannot be filtered out.
 This refreshes the water and maintains a clean environment.

 Cover Care and Replacement

 Cover Care: Regularly clean your hot tub cover with a vinyl cleaner to prevent mold and mildew buildup.
-Inspect it for tears or damage, ensuring it remains effective in maintaining water temperature and cleanliness.
+Inspect it for tears or damage to ensure it remains effective in maintaining water temperature and cleanliness.

 Cover Replacement: If your cover becomes waterlogged or damaged, replace it to ensure efficient heat retention and to keep debris out of your hot tub.